Shikhar167/pm/README.md

 I harbor an intense desire to solve impactful problems of the world.
 I work hard and don't stop till I achieve what I've set out to.
 I'm on a constant journey of self-improvement, and firmly beleive in adding value to the team I'm a part of.

-If that sounds like something that interests you, shoot me an email at ssingh45@usc.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/shikharsingh167/), and maybe we can solve the next big problem together!<br><br>
+If that sounds like something that interests you, shoot me an email at ssingh45@usc.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/shikharsingh167/), and maybe we can solve the next big problem together!
 <br><br>

 # Education